viktorgusev1984/review-kit/README.md

 ### Available Slash Commands

-After running `specify init`, your AI coding agent will have access to these slash commands for structured development:
+After running `review init`, your AI coding agent will have access to these slash commands for structured development:

 #### Core Commands